Skip to main content

 INSERT INTO serp VALUES('adidas', 'adidas terrex men\'s sneakers', 'suggest')

-INSERT INTO serp VALUES('adidas', 'Sneakers and Trainers', 'category')
+INSERT INTO serp VALUES('adidas', 'Gym shoes and sneakers', 'category')

 INSERT INTO serp VALUES('adidas', 'Deodorants', 'category')